Local H\"older regularity for set-indexed processes: Application: H older regularity of the set-indexed fractional Brownian motion

 However, the local regularity has not been studied so far, in the general case of an indexing collection which is not reduced to the collection of rectangles of $\R^N_+$.
-Theorem~\ref{th_almostsure}, Theorem~\ref{th_unifalmostsure} and Corollary~\ref{CorDeterministicExppc} provide new results for the sample paths of SIfBm.
+Theorem~\ref{th_almostsure}, \ref{th_unifalmostsure} and Corollary~\ref{CorDeterministicExppc} provide new results for the sample paths of SIfBm.

 In Section \ref{sec:as-exp}, Theorem~\ref{th_unifalmostsure} failed to provide a uniform almost sure upper bound for the pointwise H\"older exponent of a general Gaussian set-indexed process.
-In the specific case of the set-indexed fractional Brownian motion, this result can be improved under some additional requirement.
-We consider a supplementary condition on the collection $\Acal$ and the distance $d_m$: there exists $\eta>0$ such that $\forall U_0 \in \Acal$,
+In the specific case of the set-indexed fractional Brownian motion, this result can be improved under the following additional requirement: assume there exists $\eta>0$ such that $\forall U_0 \in \Acal$,

 \begin{theorem} Let $\sifbm^H$ be a set-indexed fractional Brownian motion on $\left(\mathcal{T},\Acal,m \right)$, $H\in (0,1/2]$.
 Assume that the subclasses $(\Acal_n)_{n\in\N}$ satisfy Assumption (\HA). \\ Then, the local and pointwise H\"older exponents of $\sifbm^H$ at any $U_0\in\mathcal{A}$, defined with respect to the distance $d_m$ or any equivalent distance, satisfy